Native Linux Microcontainers

 rnx job list

-List all jobs or workflows on the server.
+List all jobs on the server.

 rnx job list [flags] # List all jobs